Riding the Trend or Protecting Profits | Fortive Corporation (FTV)

-Fortive Corporation (NYSE:FTV) went down by -1.81% from its latest closing price compared to the recent 1-year high of $79.87.
-The company’s stock price has collected 1.23% of gains in the last five trading sessions.
+Fortive Corporation (NYSE:FTV) went down by -1.93% from its latest closing price compared to the recent 1-year high of $79.87.
+The company’s stock price has collected -0.64% of loss in the last five trading sessions.
+Barron’s reported on 03/25/22 that Some Companies Haven’t Left Russia.
+Behind Their Decisions to Stay.

 Is It Worth Investing in Fortive Corporation (NYSE :FTV) Right Now?